Fred's Vietnam Days

 Now here's a goofy looking soldier standing amongst the rubber trees!
 (Probably in Lai Khe.)

-I'm happy 'cause I'm not out on patrol sweating my butt off!
+I'm happy 'cause I'm not out on patrol sweating my butt off trying not to get shot!
 It's the little things that count, eh?

 Bright, sunny day.
-I still have those jungle boots to this day!
-And they still are stained with Quan Loi's noteworthy, red mud.
+I still have those jungle boots to this day, as shown in the photo on the right!
+And they still are stained in the cracks and crevices with Quan Loi's noteworthy, red mud.

 Chris Noel came to the field one day (5/23/68) and gave us a morale boost we were all happy to get.
 We made an impromptu "stage" by covering a bunch of ammo boxes with a tarp.
 Can you believe it?
 An American celebrity from home, in person, in the field!
 Didn't get any better than that!